JacobDirks/JacobDirks.github.io/docs/04-Schematic/schematic.md

 ## Overview

 This schematic is design to support <!--.... (highlight functionally, power, and controller).-->a motor that can move an arm to the limit switch in order to read the moisture of the soil.
 Through a 9v 3A power supply that is stepped down to a 5V 1A output.
-This secondary voltage is able to be used by the curiosity nanox;"}
+This secondary voltage is able to be used by the curiosity nano.

 **Figure #1:** The full schematic.